Archive for ‘June, 2011’

 It took years, but I finally did.
 I had never made the actual effort to tank.
 I had a single warrior before this (an arms warrior that only made it to lvl 52 named Cakeordeath) who would tank every once in awhile for giggles, and I had no idea what I was doing or cared to learn anymore.
 It was simply a distraction so I didn’t get too bored with my Mage.
 This time around, however, it was different.
 I was making a concerted effort and I cared about how I did.
 Mike’s dismissing gesture of “Meh, it’s not even real tanking yet” didn’t dissuade me from wanting to get through every single dungeon without a single HP removed from another party member.

-And so, I now understand a bit of the perspective of those tanks who have come before me, charging headfirst into mob after mob with the faith that the healer would be right behind and overnight delivery lexapro the DPS wouldn’t do anything to attract attention from those who they were pew-pewing from the background.
+And so, I now understand a bit of the perspective of those tanks who have come before me, charging headfirst into mob after mob with the faith that the healer would be right behind and cheap generic viagra pills the DPS wouldn’t do anything to attract attention from those who they were pew-pewing from the background.
 I’m only level 40, so I certainly don’t have the full story yet.
 But my heart is oh so heavy for those who I have wronged in the past, and I shall pay my penance by continuing to do a better job from the front seat of every dungeon I run.